 Fire up your creativity these Winter School Holidays.
 City of Newcastle is providing fun activities these school holidays at Newcastle Museum, Newcastle Libraries, Newcastle Art Gallery and Blackbutt Reserve.
 There’s something for everyone whether they like digital coding challenges, arts and crafts, science experiments, or connecting with heritage and nature.
-For all the details, visit the What’s On section on the City of Newcastle website.
+For all the details, visit the City of Newcastle website.

 JUNE 28 UPDATE: Please check for individual events as some have been cancelled or postponed.

 - Booking capacities have been reduced to comply with the 4m2 rule

 - With the new capacities all sessions are now fully booked

 - We are contacting attendees to ask anyone who has been required to go into lockdown to cancel their booking

 - Any larger sessions have been split to keep attendee numbers below 25

 Unfortunately, the entertainment for curious kids at Newcastle Museum this autumn has been cancelled due to COVID-19 restrictions.

 MUSEUM SHOWS CANCELLED The famous museum science shows are back for the winter school holidays.
 You can enjoy some fun science time with resident scientist Catherine as she lets loose with some liquid nitrogen and talks about all things freeeezing cold.
 The science shows run on Tuesdays and Thursday over the school holidays at 11.15am, 12.15pm and 1.15pm in McIntyre Theatrette.
 Free admission but bookings essential as numbers are limited due to COVIDsafety restrictions.